Gateway Mall (Quezon City): Features

 The Gateway Mall 2 features a nature-inspired contemporary architectural designs within the mall's interiors and exteriors, which can be seen in various areas around the mall such as The Lagoon fountain, an indoor water feature surrounded by the Lagoon Restaurant Collection, a restaurant row located at the Ground floor; a Coliseum Plaza filled with restaurants at the Ground Level located adjacent to the Smart Araneta Coliseum Red Gate entrance; and a 700 m2 activity area atrium with ceiling-installed LED screens, known as the Quantum Skyview located within Upper Ground-B Level.
 The Quantum Skyview is also the first wave-shaped, ceiling-installed LED screen in the country.

 The mall also includes an Asian Village food hub for restaurants based within the Asia-Pacific region, occupying the 2nd floor; while the third floor houses a Pop Culture Center housing a K-Pop and P-Pop themed Cafe, and a Bowling Center named Paeng's Gateway Bowl.
 The 4th floor houses the expansion of the 18-cinema Gateway cineplex and the World Kitchens food hall, while the 5th floor houses the Sensory Gardens and the Sagrada Familia Church.
 The Ibis Styles Hotel's restaurants, StrEats and Le Bistro, are also accessible within the mall's walkways.

-The new mall has 200000 m2 of total retail space and is set to house over 500 shops, including over 100 food and beverage shops and restaurants, and will also include retail, dining, nightlife, and leisure spaces, along with a supermarket, with Shopwise occupying the lower ground floor of the mall, as the supermarket transfers in a new location, occupying at least 3760 m2 of retail space in the mall, which opened on July 28, 2023, which was followed by the opening of Sunnies Studios, Daiso, and Foot Locker.
+The new mall has 200000 m2 of total retail space and is set to house over 500 shops, including over 100 food and beverage shops and restaurants, and will also include retail, dining, nightlife, and leisure spaces.
+A Shopwise supermarket relocated from Fiesta Carnival to its new lower ground floor location in the new mall on July 28, 2023, occupying at least 3760 m2 of retail space.
+Sunnies Studios, Daiso, and Foot Locker later opened.

 On April 9, 2023, the mall became partially opened with Botejyu as its first restaurant tenant, followed with the opening of Dairy Queen, Manam, BLK 513, Pizza Hut, and Anta Sports.
 The Quantum Skyview Atrium was opened in a soft opening on May 20, 2023, during the Exo-SC Fancon Tour, while the first two restaurants within the Skyview Atrium, Classic Savory and Burgoo opened their new branch in the mall on May 26, 2023.